 This past May, the British Medical Journal also reported an association between Lipitor and diabetes, finding that patients who took the drug had a 22 percent increased risk of new-onset diabetes.**

-Individuals who allegedly developed diabetes due to their use of Lipitor may be entitled to compensation from Pfizer, Inc. Find out more about filing a Lipitor lawsuit at Bernstein Liebhard LLP’s website.
+Individuals who allegedly developed diabetes due to their use of Lipitor may be entitled to compensation from Pfizer, Inc. Learn more about filing a Lipitor lawsuit at Bernstein Liebhard LLP’s website.
 To arrange for a free legal review, please call 800-511-5092.

 *archinte.jamanetwork.com/article.aspx?articleid=1108676, JAMA Internal Medicine, January 2012

 **bmj.com/content/346/bmj.f2610, BMJ, May 2013

 Bernstein Liebhard LLP is a New York-based law firm exclusively representing injured persons in complex individual and class action lawsuits nationwide since 1993, including those who have been harmed by dangerous drugs, defective medical devices and consumer products.
 The firm has been named by The National Law Journal to the Plaintiffs Hot List, recognizing the top plaintiffs firms in the country, for the past 11 consecutive years.

 Bernstein Liebhard LLP